 In the years since their inception, we’ve come to assign grades so much more meaning than they deserve.
 The American Society for Cell Biology article quotes one professor who refers to the grading system as an effort to “create a facade of coherence.”

-That is, grades have been given the impossible task of neatly quantifying the abilities of all students.
-But in attempting to reduce all students to quantifiable units on a five point scale, we fail to evaluate students in their nearly infinite qualitative variations.
+Grades have been given the impossible task of neatly quantifying the abilities of all students.
+But in attempting to reduce all students to quantifiable units on a five-point scale, we fail to evaluate students in their nearly infinite qualitative variations.
 Grades are a symptom of an educational philosophy that treats intellectual and artistic diversity as inconveniences to be classified rather than as virtues to be cultivated.

 In most public school and college settings, grading uses a 100-point scale.
 This scale correlates letter grades (A, B, C, and D) with ten-point ranges on this scale.
 An “F” (or “E” depending on the language used at your particular institution) is conferred for a score anywhere between 0 and 59%.

 While letter grades present the illusion of qualitative assessment, they are merely a quantification of abilities.
-Without getting too emotionally humanist about the whole thing, the idea of quantifying knowledge or ability is a dubious premise at best.
-The passage of time has normalized this way of assessment, but just a quick reflection on the idea of human diversity suggests this approach is actually pretty irrational.
+The idea of quantifying knowledge or ability is a dubious premise at best.
+The passage of time has normalized this way of assessment, but just a quick reflection on the idea of human diversity suggests the approach is actually quite irrational.

-We’ve placed a singular level of faith in the ability of grades to tell us everything, a habit that allows them to conceal much about students and what they might actually be capable of achieving.
+We’ve placed a singular level of faith in the ability of grades to tell us everything, a faith that allows grades to conceal much about students and what they might actually be capable of achieving.
 At their worst, they don’t just conceal what might be achieved, but they stand directly in the way of it.

 Con: Professor’s Would Lose Authority